VinitKumarGupta/react-joke-generator/README.md

 ## 😂 Random Joke Generator

 A fun and simple React project that fetches a new joke every time you click a button.
-Built using functional components, hooks (`useState`, `useEffect`), and a public API.
+Built using functional components, hooks, and a public API.

 ---